 Provides medical coverage through the Medical Assistance Program to children with serious disabilities so they can live with their parents instead of in an institution.

 - Must be citizen or eligible immigrant.
 Eligible immigrants are: Eligible immigrants include refugees and persons granted asylum.
-Lawful permanent residents (LPR) or otherwise lawfully present in the U.S. (e.g., applicant for asylum) See Immigrant Eligibility for Government Benefits (PDF) for more information.
+All children are eligible regardless of immigration status.

 Income and Resource Limits

 Only the child’s income and resources are counted.
 Resources must be less than $4,000 and income must be less than the cost of the care in the institution.

 You can apply online here through HealthSource RI or by submitting a paper application which you can download here.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.

 A decision on the application is made within 90 days.